THE OLD TESTAMENT HOUSE OF THE LORD: FIFTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The Altar of Incense is associated with the Blowing of Trumpets, the fifth of the feasts of the Lord (Leviticus 23:24).

-And I saw the seven angels which stood before God; and to them were given seven trumpets.
-And another angel came and stood at the altar, having a golden censer; and there was given unto him much incense, that he should offer it with the prayers of all saints upon the golden altar which was before the throne.
+Then another angel, having a golden censer, came and stood at the altar.
+He was given much incense, that he should offer it with the prayers of all the saints upon the golden altar which was before the throne.
 (Revelation 8:2,3)

 It was an angel that offered the incense with the prayers of the saints.
 The offering of incense was one of the chief responsibilities of the high priest of Israel, a type of the Lord Jesus Christ.
 The offering of the incense by the angel occurs at the opening of the seventh seal, signifying that we have come to the closing act in the history of mankind under the conditions of the present age.